 I am a 'context sensitive' researcher with expertise in the cross-cultural context of the Arab MENA, the context of the Healthcare sector, and Extreme contexts where crises and disasters predominate.
-I have led the team that developed the first indigenous model of personality for the Arab world; published extensively on individual differences and evidence-based management in healthcare; and my current research focuses on organizing in extreme contexts.
+I have led the team that developed the first indigenous model of personality for the Arab world; published extensively on individual differences and evidence-based management in healthcare; and organizing in extreme contexts.
+I am also interested in the context of migration in the Nordics, and am currently the supervisor of Dr Sahizer Samuk, a Marie Skłodowska-Curie Actions (MSCA) postdoctoral fellow, after securing this prestigious EU-funded project (14% success rate) which focuses on career adaptability and career sustainability of the spouses of highly skilled migrants in Europe.
+This INSKILLS project directly informs migration policies and workplace integration strategies.

-I am the recipient of the 2020 Distinguished Scholar Award from the Arab for Social and Economic Development and my scholarly activism work with my colleagues in the aftermath of the Beirut blast was also recognised by AACSB as innovations that inspire.
-I am an advocate of women's and LGBTQ+ rights and have collaborated on multiple projects advocating for women's economic empowerment across the Arab MENA region as well as LGBTQ+ workplace inclusion in Lebanon.
+I am the recipient of the 2020 Distinguished Scholar Award from the Arab for Social and Economic Development and my scholarly activism work with my colleagues in the aftermath of the Beirut blast was also recognized by AACSB as innovations that inspire.
+I am an advocate of women's and other minority groups rights and have collaborated on several projects to advance workplace inclusion of women and minority groups.
+I am also an adjunct professor at the American University of Beirut, currently serving as co-PI, on the SAWI Project, a multi-million USD project funded from the U.S. Department of State Middle East Partnership Initiative , which focuses on mobilizing decision makers and leaders for building more inclusive HR systems and workplace cultures across 8 Arab MENA countries.

 Daouk-Öyry, Lina (2023)